National SEA LIFE Cen Read more [...]

 Warwick Castle has survived the ever-changing fortunes of history.
 The Castle was attacked in 1264, besieged in 1642 and damage by fire in 1871.
 Warwick Castle remained under the stewardship of the Earls of Warwick and later the Greville Family as a private home until 1978.
 The property was then taken over by The Tussauds Group, which later became Merlin Entertainments Group in 2007 and remains under their guardianship today.

-Below we list major developments in the Castle’s History.
+Major developments in the Castle’s History

 The initial Earthen Rampart was Constructed